Gilbertshikwe/AWS/ComputeServices/EC2/README.md

 By terminating the instance, you prevent any further billing for that instance, helping manage costs effectively.

 ## Conclusion
 You have successfully deployed a React and Flask application on an AWS EC2 instance!
-This setup allows your React frontend to interact with your Flask backend through API requests, all served from a single server instance.

-This `README.md` provides clear instructions on how to set up and deploy a React and Flask application on an AWS EC2 instance, covering the essential steps from server setup to running the application.